Gluten-Free Hamburger Helper: One-Pot Comfort Food

 Frequently Asked Questions:

-Can you omit the wine?
+Can I omit the wine?

 Store leftovers in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.
-To reheat this hamburger helper, place some of the hamburger helper in a pot on the stove.
+To reheat this Hamburger Helper, place some of the Hamburger Helper in a pot on the stove.
 Reheat on medium-low heat with a splash of broth to prevent it from drying out.

-Can you freeze Hamburger Helper?
+Can I freeze Hamburger Helper?

-More Gluten Free Dinner Ideas:
+More Gluten-Free Dinner Ideas:

 Love This Recipe?